Are you moving to Russia? Make sure you and your family are covered for every eventuality by checking out our guide to health insurance in Russia.

 Public health insurance in Russia

-Who is covered by Russian public health insurance?
+Who does Russian public health insurance cover?

 The rules and regulations surrounding medical insurance for Russian visas are renowned for changing on a regular basis.

-What is covered by the Russian healthcare system?
+What does the Russian healthcare system cover?

 - Inpatient care: covers treatment that requires an overnight stay at a hospital.